LucaCode/express-jwtoken/README.md

 * `CookieCTE` - This is the default CTE which requires the **cookie-parser** before using the JwtEngine.
 This engine will use cookies to set, get or remove the signed token from the client.

+> Notice that the CookieCTE is not directly a ClientTokenEngine.
+Instead, it is a function that returns a CTE.
+That gives you the possibility to change the name of the cookie variable.
+If you don't provide a cookie name, the cookie name 'jwt' will be used.

 * `AuthorizationHeadersCTE` - This engine will use the HTTP authorization headers to get the token from the client.
 The set or remove of the singed token must be handled by yourself.